Assessing tradeoffs of grassland management approaches with collaborative adaptive management

 Prescribed burn at Barta Brothers Ranch.
 Courtesy: TL Meyer, Beef Educator, Nebraska Extension.

-The collaborative adaptive management (CAM) project at Barta Brothers Ranch began its research by evaluating alternative, stakeholder-designed approaches to grassland management in the Sandhills and surrounding north-central Great Plains.
-Preliminary meetings with the CAM Project Team (ranchers, land managers, researchers) broadly identified management of invasive species, enhancing livestock performance, and managing for multifunctionality, or managing for multiple ecosystem services on the same land area, as key uncertainties and primary goals for the research.
-A modified patch-burn grazing system was recommended as a management practice that could address these areas of concern.
+The collaborative adaptive management (CAM) project at Barta Brothers Ranch evaluates alternative, stakeholder-designed approaches to grassland management in the Sandhills and surrounding north-central Great Plains.
+Initial meetings with the CAM Project Team (ranchers, land managers, researchers) broadly identified management of invasive species, enhancing livestock performance, and managing for heterogeneity and multifunctionality, or multiple ecosystem services on the same land area, as key uncertainties and primary goals for the research.
+A patch-burn grazing system was recommended as a management practice that could address these areas of concern.

 Cattle were collared with GPS tracking to assess the animals forage selectivity.